This is my parents back yard when I was growing up.

-I'm standing on the roof of my parents house to take
+standing on the roof of my parents house to

-bases, to build the stack.
-Then I hung deer antlers on
+their bases, to build the stack.
+Then I hung

-me two days to get them packed out of the mountains.
+It took me two days to get them packed out of

 click to enlarge